Resource Sharing

 The Bower is a great reuse and rehoming option for items that are still in good condition.
 They collect good quality timber household furniture, general household items, bikes, electrical appliances and building materials.

 The Sydney Library of Things is a not-for-profit service that provides the local community with access to a collection of highly useful but only occasionally used items that can be loaned out for a short period of time.
 The group is like a normal library but with things instead of books!
-By borrowing items instead of buying them, we can reduce our consumption and make the best use of our resources.
-Stay tuned: A Lane Cove Library of things will be starting in 2023!

 Learn to Buy and Sell Online

 Take a look at our tutorials below to learn how to use various online websites such as eBay, Gumtree, FreeCycle, Facebook marketplace and more to sell your unwanted items.
-Tips include how to take a good photo when selling an item as well as how to market and price your items
+Tips include how to take a good photo when selling an item as well as how to market and price your items.

 Download Learn to Buy and Sell Online - Part 1